 In January 2017, the Governmental Accounting Standards Board (GASB) issued GASB Statement No. 84, Fiduciary Activities.
 This statement improves financial reporting by (1) establishing specific criteria for identifying activities that should be reported as fiduciary activities and (2) clarifying whether and how business-type activities should report their fiduciary activities.
 Greater consistency and comparability enhances the value provided by the information reported in financial statements for assessing government accountability and stewardship.
-The statement is effective for periods beginning after December 15, 2018.
-The effect of this Statement on the Unit's financial statements is not known at this time
+The statement was originally issued to be effective for periods beginning after December 15, 2018 but in May of 2020, the Governmental Accounting Standards Board postponed the effective date of this Statement to periods beginning after December 15, 2019.
+The effect of this Statement on the Unit's financial statements is not known at this time.

 NOTE 2.
-CASH AND CASH EQUIVALENTS
+CASH, CASH EQUIVALENTS, AND INVESTMENTS